Last modified: February 24th, 2021

 And there were lots of these sites – both adoption agencies, and display pages for already-adopted creatures.

-For your viewing pleasure, I have scoured the WayBack machine to bring you this sampling of virtual adoptable dragon graphics.
+For your viewing pleasure, I have scoured the WayBack machine to bring you this sampling of virtual adoptable dragon graphics, mostly from 2001-2008.

 As you may notice, not all of the art is very well-developed.
 Remember that there were severe limitations on available art programs at this time, and many web servers couldn’t handle large images, so the quality often was scaled back in favor of transparent backgrounds.
 But also, even in the cases of under-developed art, this was a very accepting and welcoming community.
 The highly-skilled artists were in high regard, yes, but there wasn’t a monopoly or any kind of trash-talking the “lesser” adoption sites.